 A speaker receives an evaluation after every prepared speech.
 The importance and value of evaluations cannot be understated.
 The evaluation you offer could make the difference between a worthwhile and a wasted speech for the speaker.
-In addition to your oral feedback, you will also present the speaker with a written evaluation in his/her manual.
+In addition to your oral feedback, you will also present the speaker with a written evaluation – ask your speaker for the evaluation form.

 Evaluations help speakers improve, and are at the core of the Toastmasters program.
 Without them, speakers may not develop as quickly.
 An evaluator is required to be aware of the speaker’s progress to date, skill level, habits, and mannerisms.
 If the speaker employs a technique or gesture that elicits a positive response from the audience, tell him/her, so he/she will be encouraged to use it again.